w3f/polkadot-wiki/docs/general/polkadot-uc.md

   contracts with constrained state and I/O (i.e. 2.5 MB), and heavy compute requirements.
 Such contracts will benefit from a secure and wide message passing environment as well.

+From now _application_ will be used as a general term to describe anything that can use a core to access secure, decentralized and ubiquitous computation.

 ## From Slot Auctions to Coretime Marketplace

 The final end product of blockchains is [**Blockspace**](./polkadot-v1.md#polkadots-blockspace).